ZetCode

 });

-We get the headers from the response and print them to the console.
+We obtain the headers from the response and display them on the console.

 $ java Main.java